 As you can see from the lentil nutrition data above, lentils offer a wide range of important nutrients in just a one-cup serving, especially folate, manganese, iron and phosphorus.
 Many people actually miss out in some key minerals provided by lentils nutrition, resulting in a legitimate iron deficiency and magnesium deficiency.
 This is why eating lentils often is a great way to cover your bases and prevent deficiencies, especially if you’re a vegan or vegetarian.

 What Are Lentils?
-Types of Lentils
+(Plus Types)

 The lentil (scientific name Lens culinaris) is a member of the legume plant family and considered an edible, flattened pulse.
 Lentils grow on a bushy annual plant that produces the edible, lens-shaped seeds within pods.